RoryAJames/TorontoDevelopmentApplications/README.md

 - Whether the application is located in a secondary plan area.

-- Whether the application is located in a site or area that has a specific policy.

 - The average income of the neighbourhood that the application is located in.

-I will note that neighbourhoods were found to be statistically significant in predicting an applications status.
-However there are 132 neighbourhoods in Toronto.
+I will note the following:

+- Neighbourhoods were found to be statistically significant in predicting an applications status.
+However there were 133 neighbourhoods observed in the dataset.
 Including this as a feature would greatly increase the models complexity and dimensionality.
-Since neighbourhoods can be consolidated down to councils, I opted for not including it as a feature in the prediction model.
+Since neighbourhoods can be consolidated down to councils, I opted to not including it as a feature in the prediction model.

+- The zoning category was not found to be statistically significant in predicting an applications status.
+However, I suspect this was due to the imbalance of zoning categories.

   ## Lessons That I Learned